Nike-Inc/signal_analog/README.md

       - This also provides a way to supply keys for users who don't want to store them in source control (that's you! don't store your keys in source control)

-#### Adding Cerberus integration to your CLI

-We can also tell the CLI builder that we want to source our credentials from Cerberus instead.

 <a name="contributing"></a>
 ## Contributing